howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 </Instruction>

-Both mutations look very similar to the mutations you already saw before.
-They take a number of arguments and return the `token` that you can attach to subsequent requests to authenticate the user (i.e. indicate that a request is made _on behalf_ of that user).
+Both mutations look very similar to the mutations we've already seen.
+They take a number of arguments and return the `token` that we can attach to subsequent requests to authenticate the user (i.e. indicate that a request is made _on behalf_ of that user).
 You'll learn 🔜 how to do so.

 <Instruction>